How to Attract Chinese Consumers: 5 Reasons to Chat About WeChat Pay and Alipay

 China has signposted the way forward as digital payments have dethroned cash and credit cards…

 By Pippa Horn

 Before we dive in, it’s important to understand the uniqueness of the Chinese social market.
-As the world’s largest social media market, China is vastly different from its counterpart in the West.
-There’s no Facebook, no Twitter, and no YouTube: almost all western social platforms are banned in China.
+As the world’s largest social media market, China is vastly different from its counterparts in the West.
+There’s no Facebook, Twitter or YouTube: almost all western social platforms are banned in China.
 Instead, they have one-stop apps such as WeChat, which provide a service that integrates all of the capabilities of Western apps into one, encouraging users to adopt everyday usage of this app, including to satisfy their online shopping habits.
 It is not an exaggeration to claim that almost all Chinese use WeChat on a daily basis.

 In China, increased incomes are growing an affluent middle class who are educated and sophisticated consumers.
 Purchases are no longer influenced only by price – shopping choices are now heavily influenced by social media.
 Chinese consumers are more likely to consider buying a product if they see it discussed positively on platforms like WeChat, Douyu and Weibo.

 Introducing JGOO’s influencer, Feixue Huangdu…

 Feixue Huangdu, JGOO’s very own award-winning influencer, has been working with businesses across the UK to promote their brands in China.
 She focuses on live streaming videos on the Chinese platform, Douyu to her followers back in China.
 Earlier this year, her live streaming videos reached a record-breaking half a million views for her digital tours of Ruddington and Trent Bridge museum in Nottingham.
 She has been extremely successful at increasing British brands’ visibility in China and her influence has spiked a large amount of Chinese interest in the respective museums.